astropy/astroquery/docs/simbad/simbad_evolution.rst

 And the ``path`` column is a representation of the hierarchy of objects.
 Here ``PN`` (Planetary Nebula) derives from ``Ev*`` (Evolved Star) which itself derives from ``*`` (Star).
 This is the classification of objects in place in SIMBAD since 2020.
-If you don't find an object type you used to see with `~astroquery.simbad.SimbadClass.query_criteria`, you might be interested in this `table of correspondence <http://simbad.cds.unistra.fr/guide/otypes.labels.txt>`_ between old and new labels for object types.
+If you don't find an object type you used to see with `~astroquery.simbad.DeprecatedSimbadClass.query_criteria`, you might be interested in this `table of correspondence <http://simbad.cds.unistra.fr/guide/otypes.labels.txt>`_ between old and new labels for object types.